Quiches are so very easy to make and they are a great lunch, dinner or entree idea you can easily make in advance!

 I based this haddock quiche on a recipe for a smoked salmon and watercress quiche.
 Since I didn’t have all the necessary ingredients that day, I replaced it by stuff I did have: smoked haddock and spinach.

 I love to serve quiche cold, especially now that we live in hot Spain.
 Now that summer is around the corner, our evenings are quite hot still and I lately started to prepare more cold dinners.
 Like caesar salads, vitello tonnato, cold tomato soups.
-And quiches.

 Spinach & Smoked Haddock Quiche